 In the limit $\mathcal{E}=0$, it reduces to Eq. (\ref{current}) above by identifying $j(t)= N_+-N_-$ (recall the velocity is set to 1).
 After a long time, a steady current is achieved,

-Alternatively, we can compute the current induced by magnetic field based on the lattice Hamiltonian Eq. \eqref{model}.
-The results are summarized in Fig. \ref{fig2}.
-Panel \ref{fig2}(a) shows the energy spectra on the complex plane.
+Alternatively, we can numerically compute the current induced by magnetic field based on the lattice Hamiltonian Eq. \eqref{model}.
+Panel \ref{fig2}(a) shows the energy spectra.
 In the presence of $\mathbf{B}=B\hat{y}$, the original {WPs} are replaced by a pair of highly degenerate chiral modes that fill the Landau gap of size $\sim\sqrt{B}$ to connect the bulk bands with Re$E<0$ and Re$E>0$.
 Assume the initial state $|\Psi_0\rangle$ is a half-filled trivial insulator with dispersion $\epsilon_{\tau\sigma}(k)=-(\cos k_x+\cos k_y+\cos k_z)$ for each spin and orbital component.
 The time evolution is governed by the density matrix $\rho(t)=|\Psi(t)\rangle\langle\Psi(t)|$ with the time-evolved state $|\Psi(t)\rangle=e^{-i H t}|\Psi_0\rangle$.
 The total charge pumped by magnetic field after time lapse $T$ is

 Here $\partial_{k_y}H$ is the velocity operator along $y$.
-One can check numerically that the pumped charge is due to the chiral Landau levels.
-Fig. \ref{fig2}(b) plots function $Q(T)$ for different magnetic fields.
-The saturation value $Q(\infty)$ is indeed proportional to the magnetic field and vanishes for $B=0$.
+Fig. \ref{fig2}(b) plots the function $Q(T)$ for different magnetic fields.
+The saturation value $Q(\infty)$ is proportional to the magnetic field and vanishes for $B=0$, in agreement with the analytical results above.
 Flipping the magnetic field results in charge pumped to the opposite direction.

-It is tantalizing to view the dynamical chiral magnetic response from the perspective of field theory.
-Unfortunately, a topological field theory description of non-Hermitian WSM is presently still unavailable.
-Ref. \cite{nhfieldtheory} showed that a single non-Hermitian Dirac Hamiltonian in 3D can be described by a Chern-Simons theory involving only spatial degrees of freedom.
-Their theory cannot be applied to the point-gap WSM here, because the charge U(1) symmetry assumed in Ref. \cite{nhfieldtheory} is broken by the non-Hermitian terms in Eq. \eqref{lowenergy}.
-A major obstacle in generalizing the field theory of Hermitian WSM \cite{cmegrushin,cmewsm,cmeyamamoto,cmegoswami,cmefranz} is the divergence of the Fujikawa integral even for small non-Hermitian perturbations such as $\gamma_{\pm}$.
-Consequently, the standard result $\mathbf{j}=-(e^2/2\pi^2)b_0\mathbf{B}$ cannot be applied to our case by simple analytical continuation $2b_0=i(\gamma_+-\gamma_-)$.
-The failure of this formula illustrates that we are dealing with a novel effect \cite{fnote2}.